dwmkerr/angular-memory-leaks/article/README.md

 ### Analysing the leak in Scenario 2

-We saw that scenario 2, switching to and from the 'top rated' view seemed to leak memory.
+We saw that **Scenario 2** (switching to and from the 'top rated' view) seemed to leak memory.
 Let's use the heap snapshot comparison view to analyse this further.
 The steps are:

-1. Navigate to the home.
+1. Navigate to the home page.
 2. Navigate to the top rated page (setting up the cache).
 3. Navigate to the home page, take a snapshot.
 4. Navigate to the top rated page, take a snapshot.
 5. Navigate to the home page, take a snapshot.

-We can now look at the memory allocated between 1 and 2 that is present in 3:
+We can now look at the memory allocated between 1 and 2 which is present in 3 (i.e. what we allocated for the top rated view and potentially leaked):

 {<21>}![Scenario 2 Snapshot 1](/content/images/2015/03/Scenario2Snapshot1.png)